buddy-compiler/buddy-mlir/README.md

 $ ./edge-detection ../../examples/ConvOpt/images/YuTu.png result.png
 ```

-Note: In the edge detection example, images size needs to be an integer multiple of the strip mining size.

-We also provide the performance comparison between our conv-opt tool and other state-of-the-art approaches.
+We also provide the performance comparison between our `buddy-opt` tool and other state-of-the-art approaches.
 For more details, please see [convolution comparison](./examples/ConvOpt/comparison/README.md).

 **Lowering DIP Dialect**